mt-support/tec-labs-default-attendee-fields/readme.txt

 We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [1.1.0] 2024-09-24 =

+* Feature - Add support for Tickets Commerce tickets.
+* Fix - Ensure the Settings link is added to the plugin actions the correct way and points to the right page.
+* Fix - Correct the URL pointing to the Ticket Fieldsets admin page.
+* Tweak - Make sure the settings show up under Tickets → Settings → Attendee Registration.

 = [1.0.1] 2023-06-24 =